 - Aku beli beberapa baju [I buy some clothes]

 - To express gender, add a gender marker

 - Orang laki-laki [people boy]: a man

 - Orang perempuan [people girl]: a woman

-- An exception to this rule are (inf.) cowok (guy) and cewek (girl)
+- Some words do have a gender, for instance (inf.) cowok (guy) and cewek (girl)

 Rule 7 : Indonesian words are often built around a “base word” that is either a noun, an adjective or a verb.
 By adding prefix and suffix, you can turn this word into something new, that is more or less close from the original word.

 - Rasa : the taste